sarves/docs/_ta/index.md

 ## Dependency tagging

 * Tamil uses 14 universal tags ([SCONJ](), [INTJ](), and [SYM]() do not occur in the corpus at present).
 * Tamil has 9 cases, namely nominative, genitive, dative, accusative, instrumental, comitative/sociative, ablative, locative, and vocative.
 Except nominative, other cases are marked morphologically.
-Except nsub, obj, and iobj, others are marked as obl along with sub labels, according to the EUD, as shown below.
+Except NSUBJ, OBJ, and IOBJ, others are marked as obl along with sub labels, according to the EUD, as shown below.

 obl:abl: